dimMaryanto93/gitlab-devops-automation/docs/02b-setup-nexus-oss.markdown

 The an other way for storing/accessing container image can be accessed locally is using Nexus OSS, The installation i'll cover is:

+1. System requirement
-1. Installing Nexus OSS
+2. Installing Nexus OSS
-2. Setup Container registry
+3. Setup Container registry
-3. Setup authentication
+4. Setup authentication

 ## Installing Nexus OSS